malwarepad/cavOS/docs/install.md

 ## Requirements
 - \[*cross compiler*]: The kernel is written in C.
 - nasm: The kernel includes some small assembly files ~~unfortunately~~.
-- grub-install: The kernel depends on multiboot2 and thus requires the GRUB bootloader
 - parted: For creating the boot disk.
 - mkdosfs: For creating the FAT32 filesystem inside that disk.
 - fatlabel: For labeling that disk as CAVOS.